 The Chronicle Flask was named in honour of all the students who have, in the past, misspelled ‘conical flask‘ in their chemistry coursework.
 There were many.

-I’ve also written for Sense About Science as part of their Ask for Evidence campaign, been a guest contributor for Things We Don’t Know, written articles for WhatCulture Science, been published in Private Eye, written a chapter for an upcoming book about the science of superheroes (due out in 2017, hopefully!) and written and contributed to several articles for Nature Chemistry.
+I’ve also written for Sense About Science as part of their Ask for Evidence campaign, been a guest contributor for Things We Don’t Know, written articles for WhatCulture Science, had several pieces published in Private Eye, wrote a chapter for the book The Secret Science of Superheroes, and written and contributed to several articles for Nature Chemistry.

 “Go on, prove me wrong.
 Destroy the fabric of the universe.
 See if I care.” — Terry Pratchett